 There are a lot of great hiking options in and around Hallstatt and we were disappointed we couldn’t do more of it because of the heavy rain.

 Although we didn’t do any hardcore hiking, we did take the funicular up the mountain and explore the trails above town.
 This is also where the salt mine is, one of Hallstatt’s main tourist attractions.
-We didn’t visit the mine because it closed at 3:00 pm, but did get to enjoy the viewing platform.
+We couldn’t visit the mine because it was already closed for the day, but did get to enjoy the viewing platform.

 The observation deck is shaped like a triangle, the point hanging off over the edge of a cliff.
 It was nerve-racking to stand at the very end, but the stunning views did a great job of distracting me from my fear of falling.